rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ```

 <span class="caption">Listing 19-27: A trait with an associated function and a
-type that has an associated function with the same name that also implements
+type with an associated function of the same name that also implements the
-the trait</span>
+trait</span>

 This code is for an animal shelter that wants to name all puppies Spot, which
 is implemented in the `baby_name` associated function that is defined on `Dog`.